 Vitamin D is essential for maintaining the calcium in your bones.
 Vitamin D helps you absorb calcium through your intestines.
 Many older adults don’t get enough vitamin D. Up to 50 percent of older adults with hip fractures have very low levels of vitamin D, according to the National Institutes of Health.
 Without enough vitamin D, your bloodstream will not properly take up the calcium in milk, calcium supplements, or other sources.
 Low levels of vitamin D will also trigger a series of events that lead to activation of osteoclasts.
 It also leads to increased production of PTH, which creates even more osteoclasts.

 Osteoporosis is more likely to affect older women, especially white and Asian women, than men.
 One reason for this is the impact of falling estrogen levels after menopause.
 A consistent estrogen level is important for maintaining the rhythm of bone remodeling.
 If estrogen levels decrease, this changes the levels of certain messaging chemicals that help maintain a healthy balance of bone production and breakdown.
 Osteoclasts then become more active without estrogen, and your body breaks down more bone.

 Certain medical conditions and some medications can speed up the process of osteoporosis.
 This is called secondary osteoporosis.
 It occurs most often as a result of taking glucocorticoid steroids.
 Steroids like cortisol and prednisone directly slow down osteoblasts and speed up osteoclasts.
 They make it harder for your body to absorb calcium, and they also increase how much calcium you lose in urine.

-Taking thyroid hormones can also increase the risk of bone thinning.
-Thyroid hormones speed up the bone remodeling process, and with this increase in speed, the risk of imbalance between osteoblasts and osteoclasts.
+Taking thyroid hormones can also increase your risk of bone thinning.
+Thyroid hormones speed up the bone remodeling process.
+This increase in speed results in an increased risk of imbalance between osteoblasts and osteoclasts.